PayPal Credit gives PayPal users extra time to pay off a purchase through a revolving line of credit.

 - You can’t use it in brick-and-mortar stores: PayPal Credit is limited to online transactions only.

 - No opportunity to earn rewards: If you use a rewards credit card instead, like the PayPal CashBack Mastercard, you can earn cash back or points on your purchases.

-- Not ideal for sending money to others: Because of the flat fee that's added to the amount you send to friends using PayPal Credit, you should use this option sparingly.
+- Not ideal for sending money to others: Because of the variable fee of 2.9% and the flat fee of $0.30 that's added to the amount you send to friends using PayPal Credit, you should use this option sparingly.

 Who Is PayPal Credit Best For?

 PayPal Credit is best for online shoppers who enjoy using PayPal and who, on occasion, would benefit from some extra time to pay off purchases above $99.
 For smaller purchases or to send money to others, it’s not a great deal, since there are added costs involved.
 If you only need a couple of months to pay for a purchase, consider using PayPal Pay in 4, a buy-now-pay-later service that doesn't charge interest.